twilio/twilio-go/README.md

 ### API Credentials

 The Twilio `RestClient` needs your Twilio credentials.
-You should pass these directly to the constructor (see the code below).
+You can either pass these directly to the constructor (see the code below), or use environment variables.

 ```go
 package main